Developer Guide

 Recurring Session

-Recurring Session is facilitated by the RecurringSession
+Recurring Session is facilitated by the RecurringSession class which stores specific details of

 a tuition session with one student, that recurs.
-Similar to Session
+Similar to Session each recurring session is composed within a Student’s list of sessions,

-and a Student
+and a Student can have multiple RecurringSessions.

-, albeit with additional properties Interval
+The class RecurringSession inherits from Session, albeit with additional properties Interval and LastSessionDate.

 This is because a recurring session can be defined a session that recurs, by given intervals, and up till a last date of session.